 When I was just three days old, my adoptive parents gave me my name: Susan Betsy Rooks.
 Easy to say, easy to spell, and easy to remember.
 Susan was for my mom’s mom, Sara.
 Betsy was for my dad’s mom, Bessie.
 And yes, I am very glad they made those slight changes (I never could have seen myself as Sara Bessie), while keeping the initial letters as we Jews often do to remember those who have gone before.

 In my younger years, everyone called me Sue, Susie, and in some horrible cases, Susie-Q. You know how it is with family, right?
 All names get cut down into one-syllable words or cutesy versions, and most of us don’t get too worked up about it.

 In my teens, though, I begged my family to stop with the Susie and Susie-Q already!
 Enough!
 Those were childish versions of my name, which for a quite a long time was simply Sue.

 Of course, even that name wasn’t totally safe to have growing up in the ’60s; I paid dearly for it sometimes.
-How many of you can remember these two songs?
+How many of you can remember these three songs?

 And there were a few choice phrases like “So sue me!” and the endearing way some folks call their pigs “soooooooooooeeey”!